markwal/markwal.github.io/_posts/2015-04-27-gcode-variation.md

 M190 S100    ; set bed temperature to 100 and continue without waiting
 {% endhighlight %}

-But MakerWare and ReplicatorG produce and expect the following:
+MakerWare and ReplicatorG produce and expect the same for M104 and GPX will accept all, but the following, of them in either mode (MakerBot or Reprap).
+The snag is the following:

 {% highlight text %}
 M109 S100    ; set bed temperature to 100 degrees celsius and continue
 {% endhighlight %}